 Grief and Loss

-Have you experienced any of the following losses:
+Have you experienced any of the following grief issues:

-- Loss associated with a goal, a dream, or a significant belief?
+- Grief related to the loss of a goal, meaning, purpose, or a significant belief?

-In response to any of the above losses, do you feel:
+In response to any of the above losses which can result in grief, do you feel:

 - shocked, numb, disbelieving, or confused?